 Radio science techniques also measure the effects of forces acting on the spacecraft manifested as a Doppler shift.
 Measured parameters such as amplitude, phase, frequency, spectral content, polarization and group velocity are used to provide information for the studies of various geophysical phenomena.
 These phenomena include planetary atmosphere, planetary rings, planetary surfaces, planetary gravity and interior structure, and investigate aspects of the theories of general relativity and fundamental physics related to gravitation.
 Radio science measurements are among the most demanding in terms of precision, accuracy, stability and observational techniques, frequently setting new performance standards and leading to improved deep-space communications techniques that benefit other users.

 2.2 Implementation

+The design and implementation of the space communication links depend heavily on the mission objectives.
+The communication links have to meet the reliability and the bit error rate requirements of the missions, and achieve enough link margins for safe operations.
+This involves careful planning of data rates that are possible within the allocated bandwidths and available transmit powers.
+The considerations for a successful communication link also include frequency turnaround ratios, multiplexing, bit error correction and pseudo-random noise (PN) coding, and modulation techniques.
+For a successful mission, the transmitted carrier frequencies have to be acquired and tracked, engineering and scientific data have to be extracted, and the position of spacecraft have to be determined and tracked with precision.
+The more detailed discussions of these topics are given in the following sections.

 2.2.1 Reliability, bit error ratio requirements and link margins